tomicapretto/etc/lessons/lesson_02.md

 <!-- #region slideshow={"slide_type": "skip"} -->
 Alright, this section came to its end!
 If you have a little of a bitter taste because of the residual analysis, you should definitely go straight to the next section where we finally discover what's going on.

 What's more important is to highlight what we've learnt so far.
 Model building is an iterative process and our own work is a proof of that.
 We also saw how important transformations are.
 They allow us to use linear regression when relationships are not linear in principle.
 It makes linear regression much more powerful and flexible.
 Finally, we also saw that constantly evaluating the model fit is part of the iterative process.
-It may leave a sour taste to find something is not going as expected, but in the end, it's what will take us to the best of the results.
+It's not nice to find something that is not going as expected, but in the end, it's what will take us to the best of the results.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->